 - Helping work undertaken with the most vulnerable children and educational improvements with low achievers;

 - Helping children build confidence in reading;

 - Helping children who suffer bereavement or who are upset in any way and in need of calm, comfort and space before being able to tell an adult what has upset them.

-While George’s main place of residence will be the Primary Principal’s Office, which is secure and separate from the classrooms, children interact with George under strict supervision at certain times of the day/week as long as parental permission has been given.
-George will not be given access to other visitors without supervision and mutual consent.
+While Flo’s main place of residence will be the Primary Office, which is secure and separate from the classrooms, children interact with Flo under strict supervision at certain times of the day/week.
+Flo will not be given access to other visitors without supervision and mutual consent.

-We operate an “opt out” system whereby should you wish your child to not to engage with George the Shar Pei, we would like you to complete and return the attached form.
-If you give consent for your child to interact with George then you do not need to do anything.
+We operate an “opt out” system whereby should you wish your child to not to engage with Flo the Dog Mentor, we would like you to complete and return the relevant form available by contacting the Primary Office.
+If you give consent for your child to interact with Flo then you do not need to do anything.